chromaui/chromatic-docs/gitlab.md

 Read the official GitLab <a href="https://docs.gitlab.com/ee/ci/yaml/#rules">conditional pipeline documentation</a>.
 </div>

-Now your pipeline will only run Chromatic in the `master` branch.
+Now your pipeline will only run Chromatic in the `main` branch.

 ### UI Test and UI Review